dragonslayer14/CS7641/P1-SL/obv.md

 - obvious and expected over fitting with very low cv accuracy (55%)
   - overfit and not scalable to testing set

+### Boosting

+#### basic

+- training and test accuracy consistent, but around 40% with no real change after 100's of estimators
+    - something is wrong, but what?